seokbinyoon96/seokbinyoon96.github.io/_news/2024-09-dasc-award.md

 related_posts: false
 ---

-Best Paper of Session Award, DASC 2024, for work on UAM fleet rebalancing with real-time ETA updates.
+Honored to receive the Best Paper of Session Award at DASC 2024 for our research on real-time UAM fleet rebalancing.